modeling myths and misconceptions

 Which of these two girls do you think will be taken more seriously?

-When business is booming agents MIGHT send you out on interviews with a few snapshots and/or without a card, but when business is slow - guess who will be the last person to be sent out on castings and the first person to get dropped from their roster altogether?
+When business is booming agents MIGHT send you out on interviews with a few snapshots and/or without a card, but when business is slow - guess who will be the last person to be sent out on castings and guess who will be the first person to get dropped from their roster altogether?
+That's right, if you don't have strong materials, it will be YOU.

 Another word of caution: TFP is the #1 source of model related horror stories.

-With rare exception, TFP is the province of amateurs and a complete waste of time - a classic case of the blind leading the blind.
-In fact, the term TFP is seldom used in professional circles except perhaps to joke about it.
+There are thousands of TFP (Trade For Pictures) offers on the net, most of which are made by amateur photographers with little or no skill.
+And, with rare exception, TFP is the province of amateurs and a complete waste of time - a classic case of the blind leading the blind.
+In fact, the term TFP is seldom used in professional circles except perhaps to make jokes about it.

 If you are interested in picking up bad habits and you would like to have a bunch of amateur snapshots in silly, awkward poses in bad hair and bad make up - then TFP will certainly accomplish that for you.